Have you always wanted to write a novel?

 - Tuesday, May 26, 6:30 – 9:00 pm

 WORKSHOP 1: Outlining

-Approaches to outlining, getting the ball rolling, dealing with creative blocks, freewriting, etc.
+Approaches to outlining, getting the ball rolling, dealing with creative blocks, freewriting, character creation, roadmapping and seeding story, etc.

 WORKSHOP 2: Plotting